Skip to content ↓

 • Epistemology (Theory of knowledge: how do I know what I know?)

-• Philosophy of Religion (What are the arguments for and against God’s existence)
+• Philosophy of Religion (What are the arguments for and against God’s existence?)

 Year Two

-These subjects will be examined in June.
+These subjects will be examined in June in Year 13.

 Please note that there is no coursework.